Carpathian Sich: History

-The Carpathian Sich was formed on 9 November 1938 under the newly elected moderate Ukrainian nationalist prime minister of the Subcarpathian Autonomous Region within Czechoslovakia, Avgustyn Voloshyn.
-The Carpathian Sich was based in Khust which became a temporary capital since Uzhhorod, Mukacheve and Berehove became part of Hungary according to the First Vienna Award.
-The organization was led by Dmytro Klympush and Ivan Rohach as a deputy of the first and performed paramilitary and police duties in adjustment with Czechoslovak forces.
+The Carpathian Sich was formed on 9 November 1938.
+It was formed in opposition to the newly elected moderate Ukrainian nationalist prime minister of the Subcarpathian Autonomous Region within Czechoslovakia, Avgustyn Voloshyn.
+The Carpathian Sich was based in Khust which became a temporary capital since Uzhhorod, Mukacheve, and Berehove became part of Hungary according to the First Vienna Award.
+The organization was led by Dmytro Klympush and Ivan Rohach as a deputy of the first and performed paramilitary and police duties in adjustment with Czechoslovak armed forces.
 Although the Carpathian Sich's leaders were local Transcarpathian Ukrainian nationalists, most of its forces consisted of Ukrainian activists who crossed over the mountains from Galicia.

+Inspired by Nazi German stormtroopers, the Carpathian Sich terrorized Jews and segments of the population that were pro-Russian: elements that the organization considered politically suspect.